 |Signature Federal Credit Union IRA Savings (Traditional, Roth, CESA)||$0||0.70%|

-If you’re a customer at that bank, opening an account may be as easy as logging in online, checking a few boxes and funding the account with a deposit from your bank account.
-If you’re not a bank customer, you may need to enter your personal information, choose an account and set up a funding deposit.
+If you’re already a customer at the bank where you want to open a bank IRA, opening an account may be as easy as logging into your online banking system, checking a few boxes and funding the account with a deposit from your bank account.
+If you’re not already a customer at the bank, you may need to go through an application process and connect a bank account to fund your bank IRA.

-A bank IRA certificate of deposit offers another tax-advantaged retirement savings vehicle — but with slightly higher interest rates, because you agree to keep your cash in the certificate of deposit for the length of the CD’s term, whether that’s six months, one year or five years.
+A bank IRA certificate of deposit (CD) offers another tax-advantaged retirement savings vehicle — but with slightly higher interest rates.
+You’ll tend to earn a higher interest rate than a savings account since you agree to keep your cash on deposit for the length of the CD’s term, whether that’s six months, one year or five years.
 Generally, the longer the term, the higher the interest rate.

 As with IRA savings accounts, you can open various types of IRA CDs, including a traditional IRA, Roth IRA, or SEP or SIMPLE IRA.